dusktreader/py-buzz/README.md

 * checking many conditions and reporting which ones failed (`check_expressions`)

-py-buz also provides an exception class, Buzz, that can be used  as a base class for custom exceptions within a project.
+py-buzz also provides an exception class, Buzz, that can be used  as a base class for custom exceptions within a project.

 ## Super-quick Start